tynopet/homework/homework-85/wb_p29.md

     8.
         - This desk is now closed.
-        - Som you're saying that we need to move to another desk?
+        - So, you're saying that we need to move to another desk?

     9.
         - I'm afraid you need to vacate the premises.